gbif/ssg-biodiversityinformatics/content/03-Programme/en.md

 ### Tuesday afternoon, 24 July
 + **Plenary presentations** to open the workshop and provide perspectives to guide the working sessions:
     + **Robert Hanisch, NIST**, on experiences in other scientific domains in coordinating international planning
-    + **Maria Uhle, NSF/Belmont Forum**, on funders’ perspectives in regard to best practice infrastructure investments
+    + **Maria Uhle, NSF/Belmont Forum**, on funders’ perspectives in regard to best practice for research infrastructure
     + **Donald Hobern, GBIF**, on the GBIO model and the proposed candidate mechanism
 + **Plenary session** to explore the candidate mechanism

 ### Wednesday 25 July
 + [**Parallel workshops**](#areas) to evaluate the feasibility of using such a mechanism in the context of some of the major component areas identified in the GBIO

+### Thursday 26 July
 + **Plenary session** to incorporate thinking from the parallel sessions and to develop or refine the prioritisation process.

-### Thursday 26 July
-+ **Plenary session** to explore the implementation process and possible models for the consortium
++ **Plenary presentations** with examples of relevant governance models:
+    + **Jerry Lanfear, ELIXIR**, on the European ELIXIR consortium and delivery of core data services
+    + **Ismaêl Mejía, Apache Software Foundation**, on The Apache Way and governance of collaborative projects
-+ **Parallel workshops** to identify issues around the implementation process and models for the consortium
++ **Parallel workshops** to consider governance aspects, including:
-+ **Plenary session** to incorporate thinking from the parallel sessions and to develop a shared perspective on the coordination mechanism as a whole
+    + **AMBITION**: Is it feasible to work together to secure collaborative funding and to implement infrastructure via collaborative processes, or is it only realistic to collaborate around identifying and communicating priorities?
+    + **CONTENT**: What information elements should contribute to the definition of a prioritised investment proposal?
+Do these all get prepared in the expert workshops and refined in the consultation, or are some aspects for later completion?
+    + **MEMBERSHIP**: Who should be eligible to participate in a consortium to plan and implement collaborative biodiversity informatics infrastructure?
+What does it mean for an individual, institution or organisation to participate in the consortium?
+What rules of procedure or governance model are needed?
+    + **STAFFING**: What form should the coordinating team take?
+Localised project office, distributed team?
+To whom would it report?
+    + **INTERNATIONALIZATION**: What should we do to maximise the ability of stakeholders from all regions and languages to be equal players in this approach?

 ### Friday morning, 27 July
-+ **Plenary session** to discuss results from previous days and how to proceed, in particular to define the version of a collaboration mechanism supported by the attendees and to plan how to write this up, expand consultation and proceed with implementing the mechanism.
++ **Plenary session** to review thinking from parallel workshops and to agree how to proceed, in particular to define the version of a collaboration mechanism supported by the attendees and to plan how to write this up, expand consultation and proceed with implementing the mechanism.

 ### Post-GBIC2 activity
 + Following GBIC2, the plan is to expand participation in the discussion by sharing a report on workshop's findings and a draft model of an international coordination mechanism.
 Distribution of both the report and the consultation in multiple languages will enable the widest possible participation while ensuring that follow-on implementation does not exclude speakers of any particular language or from any particular region.